thomasballinger/posts/2014-4-17-python-javascript.markdown

 [^configurable]: Not true, because in JavaScript, setters and getters can be established for
     properties via [configurable properties](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty)
-    so getting or setting an attribute could run arbitrary code
+    so getting or setting an attribute could run arbitrary code that _could_ modify a property higher up on the prototype chain.

 [^desirable]: JavaScript is often written in a such a way that functions use
     local scope to provide access to variables specific to an object